dnyanesh0431l/HTML-TAILWIND-JS-THE-DEVINE-/Day1/readme.md

 ---

-# 🚀 Day 1 - JavaScript Core Concepts (with Tailwind CSS)

-This is the first lecture of our Web Development series.
-It introduces the basics of **JavaScript** along with **Tailwind CSS** styling.
-The project includes a simple web page with a background image and several core JS concepts demonstrated in the console.

----

-## 🌐 Live Preview

-> Right-click → Inspect → Console tab to see JavaScript in action.
-> Click anywhere on the page to trigger a simple event!

----

 ## 📚 Topics Covered

 ### ✅ JavaScript Concepts

 1. **Variables** – `let`, `const`, `var`
 2. **Data Types** – `string`, `number`, `boolean`, `undefined`, `null`
 3. **Functions** – Simple function declaration and usage